rishilss99/Kaggle_Competitions/README.md

 Important steps for each Project steps:

-1)Dataset Analysis and Insights
+1) Dataset Analysis and Insights

-2)Data Preprocessing
+2) Data Preprocessing

-3)Model generation
+3) Model generation and Training

-4)Evaluating the Model performance
+4) Evaluating the Model performance

-5)Optimizing the Model
+5) Optimizing the Model

-6)Final solution
+6) Final solution

 Kaggle competition solutions.